NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Crown of the Kobold King/Id Ooze.md

     desc: "  An id ooze can sense nearby creatures through vibration and air or water movement."

   - name: "Puddled Ambush"
-    desc: "`pf2:r`  **Trigger** A creature enters or interacts with a space occupied by an id ooze\n**Requirements** Initiative hasn't yet been rolled\n**Effect** The id ooze automatically notices the creature, then makes a pseudopod Strike against one creature adjacent to itself before rolling initiative."
+    desc: "`pf2:r`  **Trigger** A creature enters or interacts with a space occupied by an id ooze\n\n**Requirements** Initiative hasn't yet been rolled\n\n**Effect** The id ooze automatically notices the creature, then makes a pseudopod Strike against one creature adjacent to itself before rolling initiative."

 attacks:
   - name: ""